 On December 20, 2007, SARFT and MIIT jointly issued the Rules for the Administration of Internet Audio and Video Program Services ("Circular 56") (互聯網視聽節目服務管理規定).
 Circular 56 reiterates the requirement set forth in the Audio and Video Broadcasting Rules that Internet (including mobile network) audio and video service providers must obtain the Information Network Audio and Video Program Dissemination License from SARFT.
 Furthermore, Circular 56 requires all Internet audio or video service providers to be either wholly state-owned or state-controlled.
 According to relevant official answers to press questions published on SARFT's website dated February 3, 2008, officials from SARFT and MIIT clarified that Internet audio or video service providers (foreign-invested websites not included) that have been operating lawfully prior to the issuance of Circular 56 may re-register and continue to operate without becoming state-owned or controlled, provided that such providers have not engaged in any unlawful activities.
-This exemption will not be granted to Internet audio or video service providers established after Circular 56 was issued.
-Such policies have been reflected in the application procedures for Audio and Video Program Dissemination License.
+This exemption will not be granted to Internet audio or video service providers for Audio and unlaw ful activities.
+This exemption License.